susanunit/coe322-slindsey/classnotes-2023-09-05.md

 ## Today in Class

 * Reviewed various solutions for Homework 3.
-See the "`collatz_discussion.txt`" file in the `sessions` subdirectory in the student repo.
+See the "`collatz_discussion.txt`" and "`split_discussion.txt`" files in the `sessions` subdirectory in the student repo.
 * Began discussion of C++ Objects and Classes.
 * Did Exercises 3 and 6 in class.
 Solutions will be uploaded to the repo shortly.